sherzodkh/Flappy-Bird-game-in-Libgdx/README.md

 # Flappy-Bird-game-in-Libgdx
 This is a flappy bird game clone  made in Libgdx

-Game support for Android !
+Game support for Android.

+And game is written with only 200 lines of code and easy to follow!

 You are welcome to make any changes in this game and it's completely open-source to use.